Stryper: Foundation and mainstream success (1975–1990)

-The Sweet brothers became Christians in 1975, but began to pull away from their faith.
-The Sweet brothers rejoined the church after their friend Kenny Metcalf (their first tour keyboardist) persuaded them to do so.

-Inspired by bands such as Van Halen, but distressed by their message, they sought to form a band that would extol their worldview and beliefs.
-Stryper was originally known as Roxx Regime and composed of brothers Michael Sweet on lead vocals and lead guitar and Robert Sweet on drums while Eric Johnson played bass, rounding out the trio.
-Oz Fox eventually joined the band.
-Before Oz Fox joined the band, a number of guitarists almost joined Roxx Regime, including Doug Aldrich (later of Dio) and C.C.
+Inspired by bands such as Van Halen but distressed by their message, the group sought to form a band that would extol their worldview and beliefs.
+Stryper was originally known as Roxx Regime and was composed of Michael Sweet on lead vocals and lead guitar, Robert Sweet on drums, and Eric Johnson on bass.
+Oz Fox eventually joined the band, but before he did, a number of guitarists almost joined Roxx Regime, including Doug Aldrich (later of Dio) and C.C.
 DeVille (later of Poison).
 The name "Stryper" was adopted when bassist Tim Gaines joined the band though the label urged the band to change its name.
 The scripture reference, from a passage in Isaiah 53:5, "By His stripes we are healed", became part of the band's logo.
 Shortly afterward, they released the EP The Yellow and Black Attack on July 21, 1984.
 During this period, Stryper opened for bands like Ratt and Bon Jovi, leading some fans and critics to claim that they were not a true Christian band.
 Stryper's first full-length album, Soldiers Under Command, released on May 15, 1985, was the band's first gold record.